 One thing I absolutely love about watching Russian TV shows is the guilt free leisure it offers.
 If you’re anything like me and always feel like you need to do something useful with your time – all the time.
 Then it can be very liberating to watch TV shows in Russian.
 On the one hand you’re relaxing and having a good time – while still practicing and becoming better in something that’s important to you.

-What are your favorite and best Russian TV shows?
+What are your favorite Russian TV series?
 Or movies?
 Let us all know in the comments!
-Or share your experience how watching Russian TV /movies made you a better Russian speaker!
+Or share your experience how watching Russian TV /movies made you a better Russian speaker.

 Learning Russian does NOT need to be difficult.
 All you need is a solid plan that helps you improve the following things daily:

 That's ALL you need.
 If you can do this for a couple of weeks, you’ll already be making great progress in your Russian skills.

 And the best part?
 If you improve a little bit every day, soon these practices will become daily habits.

 And then you will start making progress on autopilot.